Nishandas10/turbodocai/OCR_IMPLEMENTATION.md

 **Key Methods:**

 - `isScannedOrHandwritten(text, pageCount)` - Detects if a PDF is scanned based on text extraction quality
-- `extractTextFromScannedPDF(buffer, progressCallback)` - Extracts text from scanned PDFs page by page
+- `extractTextFromScannedPDF(buffer, progressCallback)` - Extracts text from scanned PDFs by processing all pages in parallel
-- `extractTextFromScannedPDFChunked(buffer, progressCallback, batchSize)` - Processes pages in batches to avoid memory issues
 - `performOCR(imageDataUrl, pageNum)` - Uses OpenAI Vision API to extract text from a single page image
+- `processPageOCR(pdfDocument, pageNum)` - Helper method to process a single page (render to image and OCR)

 **Features:**

 - Renders each PDF page to canvas at 2x scale for better OCR accuracy
-- Processes pages in batches (default: 5 pages) to manage memory
+- **Processes all pages in parallel** for maximum speed
-- Reports progress for long-running OCR operations
+- Reports progress when all pages complete
 - Handles both OpenAI Responses API and Chat Completions API as fallback
 - Preserves page numbers in extracted text for better context
+- Error handling per page (failures don't stop entire process)

 ### 2. Enhanced DocumentProcessor (`functions/src/services/documentProcessor.ts`)